-- School Board: A state or local board organized for government and management of schools in a state or municipality.
+- School board: A state or local board organized for the government and management of schools in a state or municipality

 Special Education and Students with Disabilities

-Students with disabilities-including those enrolled in special education programs-have the right to be tested in order to determine which accommodations they may need.
-Specifically, the federal Individuals with Disabilities Education Act (IDEA) guarantees access to an education that prepares them for employment and independent living.
-IDEA also involves the parents in the child's Individualized Education Plan (IEP) team and gives parents ways to air grievances and offer suggestions.
+Students with disabilities have the right to be tested to determine which accommodations they may need.
+Specifically, the federal Individuals With Disabilities Education Act (IDEA) guarantees access to an education that prepares them for employment and independent living.
+IDEA also involves the parents in the child's Individualized Education Plan (IEP) team.
+It gives parents ways to air grievances and offer suggestions.

 Teachers and school administrators need to be able to discipline students to maintain order in the classroom and on campus.
-Besides after-school detention (which doesn't remove the student from school), the main types of discipline are suspension and expulsion.
-Since these are quite serious and can have a lasting impact on your child's education and future prospects, parents who feel their child has been unfairly disciplined may consider suing the district.
+Besides after-school detention, the main types of discipline are suspension and expulsion.
+These are quite serious and can have a lasting impact on a child's education and future prospects.
+Parents who feel their child has been unfairly disciplined may consider suing the district.